 The revision of the ICL was carried out through:

-The Nomination Process for including substances on the revised ICL had two phases.
+The nomination process for including substances on the revised ICL had two phases.
 Phase II was completed February 14, 2012.
-Although the formal Nomination Process for including substances on the revised ICL has ended, any additional nominations to the revised ICL may be submitted and will be reviewed.
-Health Canada will update the revised ICL on their web site, as required.
+Although the formal nomination process for including substances on the revised ICL has ended, any additional nominations to the revised ICL may be submitted and will be reviewed.
+Health Canada will update the revised ICL on the web site for the revised In Commerce List, as required.